Care & Cleaning | PURE SHEEPSKIN

 Small grease marks or oil spots may be removed by dusting the suede with powdered blackboard chalk and let it sit on your Sheepskin footwear over night, The powder will absorb most of the grease.
 Wipe the chalk off using a Suede brush, brush the boots in one direction to restore the Suede and remove any excess chalk.

-You can hand wash your Sheepskin Slippers.
+Before hand washing your Sheepskin Slippers please check with the manufacturer to make sure they are washable.
 Before Hand washing your Sheepskin Slippers use a Suede cleaning eraser block as this will remove most resistant spots and grease marks.

-Sheepskin Slippers can be hand washed in warm, mild, soapy water.
+Sheepskin Slippers can be hand washed in warm, mild, soapy water check with the manufacturer before washing as not all sheepskin is washable.
 Do not machine wash as this may tear your slippers apart or tint them with colours and lint from other fabrics.
 Do not use harsh chemicals, enzyme-based shampoos and cleaners as they can break down the Wool and Leather, so make sure you check the labels on your cleaning products before you use them on your Slippers.
 To dry your Sheepskin footwear place them in a warm room & let them dry naturally.
 Avoid direct sunlight and placing them in front of or on heaters, Do not tumble dry.
 To best maintain the shape of your sheepskin Footwear, place a paper towel in the toe and/ or boot area When dry you can restore the suede with a soft brush and to fluff the wool on your slippers use a small wire brush if you desire to restore a "like new" texture and softness to the Slippers.